 - Curriculum revised for contribution to outcomes determined after consultation with MITAB.

-Figure 1 - ET Program Assessment Dynamics used by the Department of Manufacturing and Industrial Technology
+Figure 1 - ET Program Assessment Dynamics used by the Department of Manufacturing and Engineering Technology

 Students' course assessment - IDEA Assessment is used by the institution to evaluate the instruction of every course for the tenure track faculty and two courses per year for the tenured faculty.
 This standardized course assessment includes: